(Last Updated on : 18/03/2016)

-Bihar has some of the most sacred Buddhist and Hindu shrines.
-Gaya is one of the most important pilgrimage places for the Hindus.
-It is believed that a Hindu will reach heaven if his last rites are offered under the celebrated 'Akshayabat' or immortal banyan tree, standing in the yard of Vishnupad temple.
-Believed to be built on the footsteps of Vishnu, the grand temple was renovated by Ahalyabai, queen of Indore.
+Gaya is the pilgrimage places for the Hindus and Buddhists.
+It is believed that a Hindu will reach heaven if his last rites are offered under the celebrated 'Akshayabat' or immortal banyan tree, standing in the yard of Vishnupad Temple.
+Believed to be built on the footsteps of Lord Vishnu